Table Of Contents

 • Logical provisioning involves creating a logical representation of an IT resource, such as a server or a network device.
 You achieve this by creating a configuration file that describes the resource’s properties and settings.

-• Physical provisioning refers to setting up a physical representation of an IT resource, such as by installing a server or a network device.
+• Physical provisioning refers to setting up a physical representation of an IT resource, such as installing a server or a network device.
 You do this by following the instructions in the configuration file.

 • Functional provisioning involves making an IT resource available for use.
 You accomplish this by configuring the resource’s operating system and applications.